Foreign relations of Kiribati

 Kiribati is a full member of the Commonwealth, the IMF and the World Bank, and became a full member of the United Nations in 1999.
 Kiribati hosted the Thirty-First Pacific Islands Forum in October 2000.
 Kiribati has Least Developed Country Status and its interests rarely extend beyond the region.
 Through accession to the Lomé Convention, then Cotonou Agreement, Kiribati is also a member of the African Caribbean and Pacific Group.
-Kiribati maintains good relations with most countries and has particularly close ties to Pacific neighbours Japan, Australia, and New Zealand.
+Kiribati maintains good relations with most countries and has particularly close ties to Pacific neighbours Japan, Australia, South Korea and New Zealand.
 Kiribati briefly suspended its relations with France in 1995 over that country's decision to renew nuclear testing in the South Pacific.

 Kiribati established diplomatic relations with Taiwan in November 2003, but cut off all relations in September 2019 when Kiribati switched diplomatic recognition to Beijing.
 Taiwan's foreign minister stated that Kiribati had "unrealistic" expectations from China and ordered the embassy to evacuate.